 In the Terra and Crea categories the pandemic had a different impact.
 Demand has been strong, as people have spent more time at home.
 In particular, the gardening and watering categories have seen increased consumer interest.
 Also, these categories have not been hit by store closures to the same extent as for Vita.
 For Crea, the demand for scissors and sewing products has increased as people have spent more time at home.
 During the second and third quarters of 2021, the growth in demand has leveled for both Terra and Crea.

 At the beginning of the pandemic, proactive steps were swiftly introduced to lessen the negative impacts of COVID-19 on operations around the world.
 As the situation evolved during the course of 2020, a broad range of cost savings were implemented.
 Most of these measures were taken starting in the second quarter of 2020 and were visible in the financial performance from the second quarter onwards.
 In 2021, these measures have only had a minor impact on profitability.

-The liquidity of Fiskars Group remained strong during the first half of 2021.
+The liquidity of Fiskars Group has remained strong during 2021.
 Actions to secure liquidity with short term borrowing were promptly taken during the first quarter of 2020.
-Driven by the strong cash flow, the remainder of these loans was repaid during the second quarter of 2021.
+Driven by the strong cash flow, the remainder of these loans were repaid during the second quarter of 2021.